-- the development costs (£1.071m) exclude costs already incurred by the University to get it to this stage, approximately £450,000 These are in addition to the £450,000 incurred in 2018/19
+- the development costs (£1.071m) exclude costs already incurred by the University to get it to this stage, approximately $\pounds xx$.
+These are in addition to the $\pounds xx$ incurred in 2018/19

-A further sum of approximately £120,000 has been allocated in the revenue budget for associated costs such as Project Management and this has been separately provided for by the University.
+A further sum of approximately £xx has been allocated in the revenue budget for associated costs such as Project Management and this has been separately provided for by the University.